A new MenB (meningococcal B) vaccine

 ).
 People with at risk conditions will be able to get the vaccine from their doctor in the very near future.
 The JCVI has also advised that the vaccine could be offered to laboratory workers who are at risk of occupational exposure to MenB bacteria.
 Additionally there are plans for Public Health England (PHE) to produce guidance on the use of the vaccine for close contacts of cases of MenB disease.

 If everyone at risk will soon be able to get the vaccine on the NHS, why is it so important for it to be offered universally in the national immunisation programme?

 Although medical conditons such as complement deficiency greatly increase a person’s risk of getting meningococcal disease, the vast majority of people who get MenB infection have no risk factor.
 Many people who do have risk factors do not find out that they are at risk until after they get meningococcal disease.
-The incidence of MenB is considerably higher for children under age 5, so that age is, by itself, an at risk condition for everyone.
 How can I get the vaccine?

-As a guideline, the NHS list price of the vaccine is £75 per dose, and GPs or clinics may also charge for administration.
+As a guideline, the NHS list price of the vaccine is £75 per dose.
+It is being supplied to pharmacies in Ireland at a similar price.
+GPs or clinics may also charge for administration.
 More than one dose of the vaccine is needed for sufficient protection – the total number depends on the age of the person being vaccinated:

 - Children between 2-6 months of age need 4 doses.

 - Children between 6 months and 2 years of age need 3 doses.